dawid-cloudvisor/wafr-documentation/docs/cost-optimization/COST01.md

 **Cost Transparency**: Making cloud costs visible and understandable to all stakeholders, enabling informed decision-making about resource usage and optimization opportunities.

-**Shared Responsibility**: Cost optimization is not just the responsibility of finance teams or cloud engineers—it requires collaboration across the entire organization.
+**Shared Responsibility**: Cost optimization is not just the responsibility of finance teams or cloud engineers--it requires collaboration across the entire organization.

 ### Foundational Elements